 To the following teachers, I express my gratitude.
 They each, in their unique ways, have supported my journey, helping me to connect with and express my deep creativity and passion.
 Their influence is with me every day.

 Thanks to Tom Rogers, President of the Qigong Institute for the incredible work he does for this organization.
 The Qigong Institute was founded in 1984 by Dr. Ken Sancier after retiring from Stanford Research Institute.
 It is a non-profit organization dedicated to promoting the scientific understanding of the basis of Qigong through research and education. www.qigonginstitute.org is an amazing site with articles, research information, videos and numerous resources.
-It is a treasure for anyone who is interested in Qigong!
+It is a treasure for anyone interested in learning more about Qigong.

 Vicki Dello Joio – Way of Joy Workshop in Lincroft